ekairos/studiofx/README.md

 ### Media

-Graphic elements were created by Gareth Sciarrone.
+Graphic elements, photographs and material (other than video footage) were created by my self.
-Photographs and material in the gallery section are copyrighted Gareth Sciarrone except for the following:
+Following materials are copyrighted (former clients as 3D VFX Compositing artist) :
-London Olympic 2012:  © International Olympic Committee,
+- London Olympic 2012:  © International Olympic Committee,
-Acts Of Godfrey : © Acts of Godfrey Limited,
+- Acts Of Godfrey : © Acts of Godfrey Limited,
-Ptouch : © Brother Industries, Ltd,
+- Ptouch : © Brother Industries, Ltd,
-Motat : © Copyright MOTAT (Museum of Transport and Technology).
+- Motat : © Copyright MOTAT (Museum of Transport and Technology).